tchalauxclergue/fingR/README.md

-fingR: fingR: A support for sediment source fingerprinting studies
+fingR: A support for sediment source fingerprinting studies
 ================

 The fingR package is a package to support sediment source fingerprinting